sunpy/sunpy/docs/dev_guide/maintainer_workflow.rst

 The changelog will be read by users, so this description should be aimed at SunPy users instead of describing internal changes which are only relevant to the developers.

-Instructions on how to write a changelog is given `here`_
+Instructions on how to write a changelog can be found `here`_

 The current changelog is kept in the file "CHANGELOG.rst" at the root of the repository.
 We use `towncrier`_ to update our changelog.
 Note that the towncrier tool will automatically reflow your text, so it will work best if you stick to a single paragraph, but multiple sentences and links are OK and encouraged.